kalonez/nixos-personal-backup/README.md

 ## I've enable flatpak service
 * flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 * flatpak update
- ###### Using programs like Inkscape or Kdenlive without worrying about downloading or putting additional dependencies.
-It is too much of a hassle with a moving goal post just to make it work
+ ###### Using programs like Inkscape or Kdenlive or Kritta without worrying about downloading or putting additional dependencies.
+It is too much of a hassle with a moving goal post just to make it work.
+Including screen recorders like OBS.
+Easier to install them directly through flatpak.
+On KDE the Discover app should work on the get-go after installing flatpak

 # Performance Modes
 Sync Mode (Performance)